LaurieBB/PokemonExplorerApplication/README.md

 - I am very happy with how accurate I got the styling to the Figma design.
 I spent a long time making it as accurate as possible and I believe I was very successful.
 - Having the loading screens with the spinner match up identically with one another for the primary server-side render of the page and then the subsequent API call was particularly satisfying.

 The key thing I am most proud of is developing an understanding of Next.js.
-I was initially baffled by client/server components and the conventions on using as few client components as possible etc. However, I now feel very confident in developing further websites using Next and I am very pleased with that.
+It being my first time using it, I was initially baffled by client/server components and the conventions on using as few client components as possible etc. However, I now feel very confident in developing further websites using Next and I am very pleased with that.

+### Errors that I am aware of:

+- If you search and there are more than 12 results, it will show all of the results on a single page
+- The pokemon weaknesses do not match those in the Figma.
+This is because I had to select the weaknesses based on a singular type rather than multiple, as each type has it's own list of weaknesses in the API.
+Perhaps there was some data in the API calls that I missed to find the correct weaknesses, however I wanted to move onto other aspects (such as search/loading indicators) and ran out of time to correct it.
+- The descriptions do not match those in the Figma - again as I could not find the correct one on the API.

 ### If I had more time I would:

 - Add error handling for ALL API calls
 - Correct the layout so somehow the "pokemon" state in "poke-card-layout" was stored while looking at a specific "pokemon-details" rather than having to reload from the page number on return.
 This would be more efficient.
 I could have done this by passing the entire list of pokemon into the Pokemon Details page, however I would then have to pass this back and it would make the URL exceedingly long and seemed like a bad way of doing this.
-- Add a server-side render on the first run to improve efficiency.
-The code is actually here to do this, my "fetch-pokemon" function actually works both server and client side, however to then pass the data into the PokeCardLayout wasn't easy to do, and didn't seem worth it given the time-frame.
+- Add a server-side render on the first run to improve efficiency - as mentioned above.
-- (as mentioned above) have the search bar continuously refresh a page of all the items as opposed to simply waiting for "Search" to be pressed.
 - Increase compatability with different screen sizes by using more complex Tailwind CSS to account for the layouts.

-### Errors that I am aware of:

-- If you search and there are more than 12 results, it will show all of the results on a single page
-- The pokemon weaknesses do not match those in the Figma.
-This is because I had to select the weaknesses based on a singular type rather than multiple, as each type has it's own list of weaknesses in the API.
-Perhaps there was some data in the API calls that I missed to find the correct weaknesses, however I wanted to move onto other aspects (such as search/loading indicators) and ran out of time to correct it.
-- (as mentioned above) The descriptions do not match those in the Figma - again as I could not find the correct one on the API.
+- Refactor "poke-desc-layout.jsx" so it has individual components for each section of the page.

 ## AI Usage